Revised

 trench coat) (Knight Collection) |

-34th TCS and 43rd TCS of the 315th TCG were detached from Aldemaston
+the 34th TCS and 43rd TCS of the 315th TCG were detached from Aldermaston,

-to North Africa (Algeria) as Detachment “A” (see 315th
+England, to Blida, Algeria, in North Africa as Detachment “A” (see 315th War Diaries).
+A vital part of Detachment

-diplomatic support flying VIPs around the Mediterranean from North Africa.
+“A”’s mission was diplomatic support flying VIPs around the Mediterranean, in

-34th pilot Capt.
-Ed Connolly was a primary pilot with those missions and took
+Capt.
+Ed Connolly was a primary pilot with those missions and took many

-many photos (presented below).
-His missions took him to Gibraltar, Italy,
+photos (presented below).
+His missions took him to Gibraltar, Italy, Sicily,

 (Above)